Fluency Factory Summer Fiction Contest is Back!

 The top three stories will be posted on the Fluency Factory website.

-We are pleased to announce our seventh Fluency Factory Summer Fiction Competition.
+We are pleased to announce our eigth Fluency Factory Summer Fiction Competition.
 The competition is open to all middle and high school boys and girls in Massachusetts.
 Cash prizes will be awarded to the top three finishers.

 María Eugenia Mayobre was born in Caracas and grew up in Italy, France and Venezuela.
 She studied Social Communication in Caracas and obtained a Master’s Degree in Communication and Education in Barcelona, Spain.
 She moved to Boston in 2007, where she earned a Screenwriting Certificate from Emerson College.
 Her first feature-length script, Not Like Mom won the 2009 Emerson Annual Screenwriting Prize.
 Her short story Terrorista por Error was chosen to be published as part of a compilation titled: “V Semana de la Joven Narrativa Urbana” (2010).
 Another of her short stories, Cirilo y el Doctor, was published by the literary journal Label Me Latino/a (2012).
 Her short story Pero Bueno, Mariana, was selected to be published in the book “Nos Pasamos de la Raya vol.2/We Crossed the Line vol.2”.
 Her first novel "El mordisco de la guayaba" won the I Bienal de Novela de Ediciones B Venezuela in 2016 and was published by Penguin Random House in 2018.
 It will be translated into French and published by Nil Editions in 2019.
 María Eugenia lives in Boston and works as a producer for a news program broadcasted in Spanish, French, German and Italian.